fm308/Continuous-accessibility-algorithm-to-ArcGIS-Pro/README.md

 - Optional clipping geometry,
 - Time or distance as cost type.

+## Requirements
+- Input data and project in a projected coordinate system (metric units) to ensure the cell size parameter corresponds to exact pixel dimensions.
+- IMPORTANT : Avoid using geographic coordinate systems (degrees)

 ## Usage
 Run the script in ArcGIS Pro as a script tool with parameters:
 1. Network Dataset